English

 - Each student’s defense will be a separate event.

-- In addition to the student and the advisors, the participants typically include any interested faculty and any interested graduate students.
+- In addition to the student and the advisors, the participants typically include any interested faculty and any interested graduate students, as well as observers invited by the student.
+However, a student may also request a closed defense with only their committee present.

-- The English Department Graduate Office will announce the upcoming defense to all members of the department.
+- The Graduate Office will announce the upcoming defense to all members of the department, unless otherwise specified by the student.

-- The event will start with a 15-20 minute presentation by the student and will last 90 minutes at most.
+- The event will start with a 15–20-minute presentation by the student, followed by questions and comments from the committee and other attendees.

-- If a student has left Cambridge and cannot return easily for this purpose, the English Department Graduate Office can help the student arrange for video conferencing.
+- If a student has left Cambridge and cannot return easily for this purpose, the defense may be held remotely.

-The meeting for a May degree must take place any time after advisors have signed off on the dissertation and at least a week before Commencement.
-In practice, however, the student will need to defend after advisors have signed off and before advisors disperse.
-That period will normally be between May 1-14, and most probably in the early days of May.
-It is up to the student to coordinate the arrangements.
+The defense for a November, February, or May degree takes place after advisors have signed off on the dissertation (by signing the Thesis Acceptance Certificate) and, in the case of the May degree, at least a week before Commencement.
+In practice, however, students will need to defend after advisors have signed off and before advisors disperse for the summer: that period will normally be between May 1 and May 14 and usually falls in the early days of May.

 Teaching

-Students begin teaching in their third year.
-Ordinarily, they teach discussion sections in courses and in the department’s program of tutorials for undergraduate honors majors.
+Students typically begin teaching in their third year.
+Ordinarily, they teach discussion sections in courses run by faculty and departmental junior tutorials.

-Preparation for a teaching career is a required part of each student’s training, and Teaching Fellows benefit from the supervision and guidance of department members.
+Preparation for a teaching career is a required part of students’ training, and teaching fellows should receive supervision and guidance from faculty members leading courses.

 Teaching Fellows are required to take English 350, the Teaching Colloquium, in their first year of teaching.
-In addition, they are encouraged to avail themselves of the facilities at the Bok Center for Teaching and Learning.
+In addition, they are encouraged to avail themselves of resources provided by the Bok Center for Teaching and Learning.